 In fact the trio of cafés is only part of the Fitzbillies business, as they deliver gift boxes and hampers all over the UK.

-It’s all about brunch during the day, and bloody marys, bellinis and elderflower G&Ts are available to wash it all down with.
+It’s all about brunch during the day, and bloody marys, bellinis and elderflower G&Ts are available to wash it all down with, as well as a great cup of coffee if that’s what you’re after.

-After eggs florentine, shakshuka and full-on breakfasts are done for the day, attention turns to afternoon tea.
+After eggs florentine, shakshuka and full-on breakfasts are done for the day, I love that the attention turns to afternoon tea.

 If you’re not so keen on finger sandwiches and scones, you can scoff an ice cream sundae, a slice of layer cake or a signature Chelsea bun instead.